Dennis James: Other work

 As an actor, James guest starred in numerous television series and dramas.
-Some of those include "77 Sunset Strip", "Problem Playhouse", "Batman", "Oh Madeline", "Rich Man, Poor Man" and "Fantasy Island".
+Some of those include 77 Sunset Strip, Problem Playhouse, Batman, Oh Madeline, Rich Man, Poor Man and Fantasy Island.

-On the big screen, James appeared in "Mister Universe", "The One and Only", "Rocky III", and his last film appearance, "The Method", in 1996.
+On the big screen, James appeared in Mister Universe, The One and Only, Rocky III, and his last film appearance, The Method, in 1996.

 James bought a home in Palm Springs, California, in 1980.
 He was then called on to host dozens of charity events a year in the Palm Springs area, including events for Childhelp International, the Frank Sinatra Golf Classic, and the Bob Hope Desert Classic.
 In 1996, a Golden Palm Star on the Walk of Stars was dedicated to him.

-For his contribution to the television industry, Dennis James has a star on the Hollywood Walk of Fame located at 6753 Hollywood Blvd.
+For his contribution to the television industry, Dennis James has a star on the Hollywood Walk of Fame located at 6753 Hollywood Boulevard.
 Hundreds came to the dedication and many luminaries got up and spoke, including Bob Hope, Foster Brooks and Kevin Dobson.

-United Cerebral Palsy's office in the Inland Empire is known as the Dennis James Center, and in 1996, James began organizing a golf fundraiser near his home.
+United Cerebral Palsy's office in California's Inland Empire is known as the Dennis James Center, and in 1996, James began organizing a golf fundraiser near his home.
 His widow and children continued with the tournament, which is named in his honor.
 Fellow game show host Jack Narz's son David has been actively involved with the office and the James tournament.
-Thru the years dozens of James' close friends have come out to support the event: Monty Hall, Jack Narz, Tom Kennedy, Peter Marshall and Joe Pesci, to name just a few.
+Through the years dozens of James's close friends have come out to support the event, including Monty Hall, Jack Narz, Tom Kennedy, Peter Marshall and Joe Pesci.

-In 2017 the book, "OK?
+In 2017 the book, OK?
 OK!
-Dennis James' Lifetime of Firsts", by Adam Nedeff, was published.
+Dennis James' Lifetime of Firsts, by Adam Nedeff, was published.

 Death

 James died on June 3, 1997, from lung cancer at his home in Palm Springs.
-His remains were interred at the Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.
+His remains are interred at the Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.